Huanghai Challenger: Gonow Jetstar SUV and Gonow Troy 300

 The Gonow Jetstar SUV (帅舰-Shuaijian) was a mid-size SUV that shares the same platform as the Huanghai Challenger.
 The Gonow Jetstar was manufactured by Gonow from 2007 to 2009 with a price of 79,800 yuan.

 The facelift versions of the Jetstar SUV were called the Gonow Shuaiwei (帅威) and Gonow Shuaichi (帅驰).
 Both models ceased production in 2008.

-The Gonow Troy 300 (财运300) was a mid-size pickup that is essentially the pickup version of the Gonow Jetstar SUV which shares the same platform as the Huanghai Challenger.
+The Gonow Troy 300 (财运300) was a mid-size pickup truck that is essentially the pickup version of the Gonow Jetstar SUV which shares the same platform as the Huanghai Challenger.